A New Way To Handle Exercise

 But when do you lower the insulin dose for exercise?
 There are general guidelines to go by.
 When exercise lasts 30 minutes or less, it is usually easier to simply eat the small amounts of carbohydrate needed, rather than think about lowering insulin doses.
 But as exercise stretches beyond 30 to 45 minutes, and a higher percentage of fuel comes from blood glucose, a reduction in the insulin dose is more likely to be needed.
 This is often done by lowering the dose of Humalog given to cover the meal that occurs before exercise.
 As activities stretch to 90 or 120 minutes and beyond, the long-acting insulin (or basal rate on a pump) will often need to be lowered.

-In lowering insulin doses, one of the first questions that comes to mind is: how long before my exercise should I lower an insulin to ensure the blood insulin level will actually be lower when I start?
+In lowering insulin doses, one of the first questions that come to mind is: how long before my exercise should I lower insulin to ensure the blood insulin level will actually be lower when I start?
 In those without diabetes, the blood insulin levels are very responsive and will drop within the first 15 minutes of starting even moderate exercise.
 But with diabetes, one has to consider which type of insulin is being lowered to know when to lower it.
 There is always a lag between when a dose of insulin is injected and when the level of that insulin actually starts to change in the blood.

-If an injection of Humalog or a pump bolus of Humalog is lowered for a meal so that the exercise following the meal is less likely to lower the blood sugar, the insulin level in the blood will begins to "drop" 15 to30 minutes later, and stay lower than after a normal meal coverage for 3 and a half hours.
-If the basal rate on a pump with Humalog is lowered, there is usually at least a 90 minute delay before the insulin level in the blood actually drops.
-If one wants to lower the effect from a longer-acting insulin, the wait is even longer.
+If an injection of Humalog or a pump bolus of Humalog is lowered for a meal so that the exercise following the meal is less likely to lower the blood sugar, the insulin level in the blood will begins to “drop” 15 to30 minutes later, and stay lower than after a normal meal coverage for 3 and a half hours.
+If the basal rate on a pump with Humalog is lowered, there is usually at least a 90-minute delay before the insulin level in the blood actually drops.
+If one wants to lower the effect of longer-acting insulin, the wait is even longer.
 These long lag times between when insulin doses are lowered and when the blood insulin level actually starts to drop will, of course, be shortened when some of the speedier monomeric insulins, like Humalog.
 Table 2 provides a rough timetable to show how long after the lowering of various types of insulin an actual drop in the blood insulin level will be seen.